breadfan/coyote-docker/README.md

-# coyote-docker
-Docker image for Landoops test tool coyote. https://github.com/Landoop/coyote
+# Bundling Landoops test tool coyote in a docker container